Atlanta is losing the narrative

 This account could be well over 1 or 2 million followers by this time next year, something only the Everything Georgia (@GeorgiaFollowers) Twitter account has been able to do like a red clay-centered social media account.
 Even Everything Georgia has even made a slight pivot from its usual meme-jovial culture and food posts into the crime porn associated with ATLscoop.

 While those millennial-leaning platforms are spreading the information faster, the widest reach has been on older-leaning social media accounts like many of the smaller Facebook groups, Nextdoor communities, and Buckhead secession supporters also cite the content from ATLScoop and similar accounts.
-Accounts now have made their videos appear in a near-daily loop on local television and AJC columnists.
+Those accounts now have made their videos appear in a near-daily loop on local television and AJC columnists.
 The snowball effect of constant cries of violence on television and social media only amplifies the case of the pro-police, anti-BLM campaigns that began last year.
 Within one year, the protests are an afterthought and the need for police to ‘control’ Atlanta’s crime is now the only topic of conversation.

 VI.
 This is a warmup for 2022, the Georgia Democrats should be concerned